KWF – The Dutch Cancer Society

 More information on KWF?

-Are you curious to discover whether your research activities are connected to the KWF Research & Implementation Programme?
-The deadline for submission within the 2021-2 call is May 12, 2021.
+Are you curious to discover whether your research activities are eligible for funding from KWF – The Dutch Cancer Society?
 Our specialists have broad experience with applications for The Dutch Cancer Society.
 Hezelburcht would be pleased to help and advise you.
-Please contact us via 088 495 20 00 or firstname.lastname@example.org for additional information or support.
+Please contact us via 088 495 20 00 or email@example.com for additional information or support.